Equity admission recognizes students from diverse backgrounds including but not limited to:

 - Successful applicants will be offered a reserved seat

-- Bachelor of Science in Nursing: 8 seats or 10 percent (specific to students who self-identify as Aboriginal)
+- Bachelor of Science in Nursing: 8 seats or 10 percent (specific to students who self-identify as Indigenous)

 - Bachelor of Social Work: 15 seats or 25 percent

 - Bachelor of Education: 10 perent of cohort intake (cohort number varies each year but averages 30 students)

 Faculty of Law Indigenous applicants:

-The Faculty of Law provides both a special consideration applicant process and Aboriginal applicant process.
+The Faculty of Law provides both a special consideration applicant process and Indigenous applicant process.
 Both processes will consider various factors that may have impacted a student’s application: special needs, financial disadvantage, age, membership in a historically disadvantaged group, etc.